 Dibeltulo Concu, Martino.
 (2017).
 “Buddhism, Philosophy, History.
 On Eugène Burnouf’s Simple Sūtras,” in Journal of Indian Philosophy 45, 3, 473-511.

 Dibeltulo Concu, Martino.
 “Tantrism, Modernity, History.
 On Lü Cheng’s Philological Method.”
 In Ester Bianchi and Shen Weirong, eds.
-Sino-Tibetan Buddhism.
-Cambridge, Harvard University Press.
-(Forthcoming in 2019.)
+Sino-Tibetan Buddhism Across the Ages.
+Leiden, Brill.
+(Forthcoming in 2020.)

 “Fazun,” “Taixu.”
 (2014).
 The Princeton Dictionary of Buddhism, eds.
 Robert Buswell, Donald S. Lopez, Jr. (Princeton: Princeton University Press).